wilsonliaows/docs/connectors/quickbase.md

 # Quick Base
 [Quick Base](http://www.quickbase.com/) is an online platform used to help businesses connect multiple applications and automate their workflows.

-Connecting Quick Base wo Workato allows for the management of data in Quick Base and even allows users to sync data from multiple Quick Base accounts.
+Connecting Quick Base to Workato allows for the management of data in Quick Base and even allows users to sync data from multiple Quick Base accounts.

 ## Quick Base: getting started with Quick Base and Workato